 There is litle value in (retrospectively) disagreeing with Goya's initial goals, his social aspirations or compromises he may have agreed to.
 The question is much more how does social change happen, how do positons change over time?
 Where do people start from?
 What are the little steps, confrontations and interactions that lead to overall change?

-In terms of consolidating Goya's urges, though, his crucifixion could very well be seen as a master piece of pushing boundaries and painting to the very edge of what's required.
+Goya's Crucifixion, seen in this context, could very well be regarded as a master piece of pushing boundaries and painting to the very edge of what's required.
 It's technically brilliant without a fault.
-The attention to layering that skin, to sculpting that body, to finishing that painting overall is to a standard which can otherwise rarely be found in Goya's paintings, more often defined by a crudeness and openness or less realistic depiction, although often showing brilliant renderings of textiles and, of course, physiognomy.
+The attention to layering that skin, to sculpting that body, to finishing that painting overall is to a standard which can otherwise rarely be found in Goya's work, more often defined by a crudeness and openness or less realistic depiction (although often showing brilliant renderings of textiles and, of course, physiognomy).

 There may be different reasons for this crudeness and ambiguity in different paintings, but what is clear is that, in comparison to Velazquez, the perfect courtier who in a smart way achieves his personal interests without rattling the cage which provides him, Goya has a tendency of having to let his onlookers know what (little) he really thinks of them.
 And while he is (almost) as masterful as Velazquez of not crossing the line at which there would be unmistakable proof of his intentions, he is out to offend (or at least he can't help to do so), while at the same time forcing (grudgingly) admission, that what he shows may be true; always displaying skill, too, to a point where he can't just be dismissed as a painter on that ground either.